UNDERSTANDING ELECTRICITY DISCONNECTION RULES IN TEXAS

 In contrast to the reasons above, a Texas utility company is authorized to disconnect electric service without prior notice under any of the following circumstances:

-Remember, it is imperative that you know your rights as a Texas utility customer to make sure that you are protected from disconnected electricity.
-Here are the circumstances where your electricity provider is not authorized to disconnect electric service:
+Remember, it’s imperative that you know your rights as a Texas utility customer to make sure you are protected from disconnected electricity.
+The state’s electricity disconnection rules dictate that the provider is not authorized to disconnect electric service under these circumstances:

--Non-payment of electric service by an previous occupants of the premise if they are not of the same household
+-Non-payment of electric service by previous occupants of the premise if they are not of the same household.

--Failure to pay during an extreme weather emergency, and upon request, the utility company must offer deferred payment plans for electric bills during the weather emergency.
+-Failure to pay during an extreme weather emergency.
+Upon request, the utility company must offer deferred payment plans for electric bills during the weather emergency.

-If you have received a disconnection notice from your electricity provider, there is no need to panic.
-Don’t forget that you have 10 days from the stated due date on the notice to pay your bill.
-Here are some of the options you have when trying to avoid disconnection of service.
+If you receive a disconnection notice from your electricity provider, there is no need to panic.
+Remember that you have 10 days from the stated due date on the notice to pay your bill.
+These options exist to help you avoid disconnection of your lights and electricity.

 Immediately Make a Payment

-Everyone forgets to pay their utility times every now and then.
+Everyone forgets to pay their utility bills every now and then.
 If at all possible, immediately pay your utility bill online or call your electric provider to pay over the phone.
-Make sure you note your confirmation number, and to ensure that your electricity will not be shut-off, call your provider’s customer service to inform them of your payment.
+Make sure you note your confirmation number.
+To ensure that your electricity will not be shut off, call your provider’s customer service number to inform them of your payment.

 Can’t Pay Now?
 Negotiate Deferred Payment Plans